 On July 15, 2013, it was announced that Brian joined Violent Femmes as their new drummer, and recorded two albums with the band- the Happy New Year EP (2016), and We Can Do Anything (2017), their first recorded music since 2000's Freak Magnet album, and toured extensively with the band in North America, Australia, Europe and the UK.

 In 2014, 2015 and 2016 Brian Viglione collaborated with the German Wave Cabaret act Feline & Strange on 3 records, LIES, TRUTHS, and OUT (motor entertainment).
 He has recorded a total of six albums with New York gothic-humorist songwriter, Aurello Voltaire.

-Since relocating to Los Angeles in April 2019, Brian now works regularly with numerous artists, including country-rockabilly singer, Kasey Lansdale, thrash-punk band BARFBAG, Kalen Chase (Korn, Vimic) and HiFi Americana, piano chanteuse Stephanie Meyers, experimental artist Kyle Nadeau, as well as leading is own 1950s rock'n'roll revival act, and playing drums in the Neil Young & Crazy Horse tribute, Mr. Soul.
+Since relocating to Los Angeles in April 2019, Brian has worked with numerous artists including Kasey Lansdale, thrash-punk band BARFBAG, Kalen Chase (Korn, Vimic), HiFi Americana, Stephanie Meyers, Kyle Nadeau, Georgia Train, Cath Elms, NYC outfit Ridiculous Bitch, and NR.

 Amidst reunion tours with The Dresden Dolls, he is the drummer for Los Angeles based rock band, Radiator King, and is currently appearing with with jazz vocal sensation, Veronica Swift, on select upcoming tour dates in 2021/ 22.